solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 | 4            | R--        | Read                   |
 | 0            | ---        | No permissions         |

 On the first day, in Activity 1, you were introduced to the concept of the security surrounding storage account containers and files.
-As part of that exercise, the **wwi-readers** Active Directory Group is to be granted read-only access to all sales data (for all years) stored in CSV files in a container in storage.
+As part of that exercise, the **wwi-2020-contributors** Active Directory Group is to be granted Read, Write and Execute privileges on the current year's data stored in CSV files located in storage.

 1. In **Synapse Analytics Studio**, select the **Data** item from the left menu.